ajboni/calvo-cli-tools/README.md

 A collection of utilities and tools for the [JACK] audio ecosystem.
 This repo is a fork of [jack-audio-tools](https://github.com/SpotlightKid/jack-audio-tools) by [SpotlightKid](https://github.com/SpotlightKid) which was immensely helpful for me to initiate with JACK and python.

+It is used by [calvo](https://github.com/ajboni/calvo) for interacting with jack and lv2 plugins.

+Documentation can be found at: ajboni.github.io/calvo-cli-tools

 # JACK

 ## client